K

 types: [started]

-I know it's a weird shit but it works !
+I know it's weird but it works!
 Nevertheless, it's not the best way if it's a public repo with potential stars.

 How can I split my development and my production workflows to achieve what I want, either on Github Actions, Docker or Kubernetes?